 When you are comfortable enough to play guitar without looking at your hands, give yourself an extra challenge and play all the exercises back to back without stopping from start to finish.

 Right Hand Exercises

-You can take this idea further and apply positional playing to more strings, I have kept the exercises to two strings in this article so that you can focus most of your attentions on what the left hand is doing.
-Once you have the required muscle memory to be independent of watching you left hand you can make the switch to focusing on right hand exercises such as this.
+You can take this idea further and apply positional playing to more strings, I have kept the exercises to two strings in this article so that you can focus most of your attention on what the left hand is doing.
+Once you have the required muscle memory to be independent of watching you left hand you can make the switch to focusing on right-hand exercises such as this.

 Right now, as a beginner guitarist, the situation for you is the same.
 You will have to look at your hands because it is challenging but it will get easier and over time you will find that the need to look down will occur less and less and you will feel great about your playing.

 About The Author

 Daniel Bainbridge is a professional teacher that provides beginner guitar lessons in Albany, Western Australia.
 He has helped dozens of beginners, some of which now write and perform their own music.
 If you are a beginner living in Western Australia and you want to play guitar with confidence, contact Daniel for a free introductory guitar session and get on the path to becoming the guitarist you have always dreamed of.